Toward Precision Helicity PDFs from Global DIS and SIDIS Fits with Projected EIC Measurements: Theoretical input

-To suppress kinematic regions where higher-twist effects may be significant, we impose the cuts $Q^2 > 1~\mathrm{GeV}^2$ and $W^2 = Q^2(1-x)/x > 4~\mathrm{GeV}^2$ on all fitted data points.
-Hence, we do not include target-mass corrections (TMCs)~\cite{Schienbein:2007gr}, higher-twist contributions (HT)~\cite{Leader:2009tr}, or nuclear corrections for deuteron data; our results should therefore be interpreted as a leading-twist NLO determination within these assumptions.
-A dedicated assessment of such nonperturbative corrections - including TMC and HT, as well as possible nuclear modifications in deuterium - is left for our future work.
+\paragraph{Kinematic cuts and nonperturbative corrections:} To limit the impact of kinematic regions where nonperturbative corrections may become more important, we impose the cuts $Q^2 > 1~\mathrm{GeV}^2$ and $W^2 = Q^2(1-x)/x > 4~\mathrm{GeV}^2$ on all fitted data points.
+These cuts reduce, but do not eliminate, sensitivity to target-mass corrections (TMCs)~\cite{Blumlein:1998nv,Schienbein:2007gr,Khanpour:2017cha}, higher-twist contributions (HT)~\cite{Leader:2009tr,Khanpour:2017cha,Cocuzza:2025qvf}, and nuclear effects in deuteron data.
+Accordingly, we do not include TMC, HT, or deuteron nuclear corrections in the present analysis, and our results should be interpreted as a leading-twist NLO determination within this approximation.
+The practical justification for this choice is not that such effects are absent, but rather that, within the scope and precision of the present study, a leading-twist treatment provides an adequate description of the fitted data.
+A dedicated assessment of these nonperturbative corrections is left for future work.

 \paragraph{Implementation:}